nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **Test Cases:**

-Test Scenario 1: Only a single session with a session unique identifier of `1`, named SessionTest1 with Alice and Bob involved on 10-04-2022, exists in the application after creating it with the [`session /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-session-session-create) command.
+Test Scenario 1: Only a single session with a session unique identifier of `1`, named `SessionTest1` with `Alice` and `Bob` involved on `10-04-2022`, exists in the application after creating it with the [`session /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-session-session-create) command.
 1. Test Command: `session /edit /sid 1 /n SessionTest1`<br>
    Expected: A message should be printed, indicating that no edits were made.